jdomainapp/jda-mbsl/ReadMe.md

-# JDA project structure
+# MBSL a.k.a AGL

-A repository for tool AGL: Incorporating Behavioral Aspects into Domain-Driven Design:
+A repository for tool AGL: Incorporating Behavioral Aspects into Domain-Driven Design.

+***Version: 1.1-clean-initial***
+- This version has been cleaned from `v1.0-bak` to streamline the Maven's module configuration and to remove all the unnecessary artifacts and resources.
+- `jda-mbsl` has been retested to ensure that it still works as before
+- The source code has not been changed in anyway.
+- This version is thus used as the starting point for any further development.

+# Project structure

 ```
 jda:root	-> the root project